zhuang-li/zhuang-li.github.io/_pages/supervision.md

 ---

 ### Informal Research Student Supervision
 I am actively engaged in industry and cross-institution collaborations.
-These students are supervised in collaboration with **Associate Prof. Fei Li**, **Prof. Donghong Ji** at Wuhan University, and Ant Group.
+These students are supervised in collaboration with **Associate Prof. Fei Li**, **Prof. Donghong Ji** at Wuhan University, and engineers at Ant Group.

 - **Xuanhong Li** (PhD Student, Wuhan University, 2024–present)
   - **Research**: Culturally-Aligned LLMs for Norm Compliance and Safety